 Prior to conference travel: Students wishing such support should discuss this with their mentors.
-Processes may differ depending on the source of the student's funding to determine where supporting documentation will be filed, so please consult the Program Office for guidance.
+Please consult the Program Office for guidance.
 Students must request support for travel in advance of the conference to ensure that their request will be considered.
 Conference registrations should be paid for, whenever possible, with the department/program purchasing card rather than reimbursed.
 When purchasing airfare and hotel stays, do not 'bundle' your purchases or use travel booking sites.

 Additional guidance from the Program Office may help with booking airfare through the university travel agent to avoid the need for reimbursement.